Helpdesk (telephone and email)

-Dr. Stockman is generally available Monday through Friday, 9 to 4 Eastern Standard Time, as well as many nights and weekends within an hour or two.
+Dr. Stockman is generally available Monday through Friday, 9 am to 4 pm Eastern Standard Time, as well as many nights and weekends within an hour or two.
 At odd times, it may take him 24 hours or more to respond.
-The Director can change passwords and deal with many basic problems using Moodle.

 Mrs. Daniels can change passwords, assist with registration, and grant tuition support.
 She can also answer questions about Moodle course pages, social media postings, and internet resources.

 Wilmette Institute’s Online Learning Center (Moodle platform): The Institute’s version of Moodle (currently 3.9) supports the browser Jaws 15+ (Latest version recommended), as well as the JAWS screen reader, and other screen readers including NVDA, Chromevox, and Orca.
 Details can be found on this Moodle web page: Moodle Accessibility page.
 Transcripts are not automatically provided for course videos, but in most cases these can be made available on request.
 Contact the Registrar by email for help, at: email@example.com.